leixiaofeng-astar/eye_rasabot/data/nlu.md

 - How do I cure Cataract?
 - How are Cataracts treated?
 - Can a cataract be removed?
+- How is cataract treated?
+- How to heal cataract?
+- How to prevent cataract?
 - Will the doctor operate on my Cataract?

 ## intent: cataract-treatment_conservative-cornearefractive